-The college has a hub for students with SEND, however, we expect students to access mainstream lessons and activities with support where necessary.
+We expect students to access mainstream lessons and activities with support where necessary.
 We believe in high quality teaching for all students but where students require additional support we adapt resources and differentiate lessons to ensure expected progress or better for all SEND students.
-We have designated specialist provision from outside agencies to reinforce the work that is carried out in the faculty.
+We have designated specialist provision from outside agencies to reinforce the work that is carried out in the department.